 Looking for an amazing chocolate chip cookie recipe?
-Here’s my favorite one!
+Here's my all-time favorite one!

 1. Preheat oven to 350 degrees.
 Line two baking sheets with parchment paper.

 2. In a small bowl, mix flour and baking soda; set aside.

 3. With a mixer (I use my Kitchen Aid), combine the butter with both sugars.
 (I beat for awhile until it's fluffy - around 3-5 minutes.)

 4. Stop the mixer & scrape down the sides.
 Then, turn it on "stir" and add the salt, vanilla and eggs.
 (Beat for a good minute or two.)

 5. Add in the flour mixture bit by bit and stop the mixer just when all the flour is mixed in.

 6. Pour in the bag of chocolate chips (A lot of recipes tell you to stir them in, but I use the minis and have the mixer take a few more turns to get them mixed in well.)